This page contains awesome tiger facts, pictures, video and in-depth information.

 Tigers live in Southeast Asia, including China and eastern parts of Russia.
-Tigers live in a variety of habitats, and are found in swamps, rainforests or grasslands.
+Tigers are found in a variety of habitats, including rainforests, taiga (cold northern forests), swamps and grasslands .

 Tigers need a large area to provide them with the food and cover that they require.
-Because they need such a lot of space, they are vulnerable to habitat loss, particularly from deforestation.
+Because of this, they are vulnerable to habitat loss, particularly from deforestation.